 The 1981 Holiday Bowl was WSU's first appearance in the post-season since the 1931 Rose Bowl, and fans on both sides of this two-Cougar battle – WSU vs. BYU – got their money's worth.
 With star QB Jim McMahon leading the BYU offense, they jumped to a 14-0 lead.
 That's when Turner came off the bench and proceeded to run the veer in circles around BYU.
 Turner rump-turn-optioned his way to 92 rushing yards and two TDs, while orchestrating a running back attack of Don LaBomme, Robert Williams, Tim Harris and Mike Martin that fired up another 157 hashes.
 His entrance into the game triggered a turnaround that was nothing less than stunning: BYU scored 31 of the game's first 39 points, WSU 29 of the next 36.
 To put Turner's work into greater perspective, consider that the sophomore from Compton found out shortly before kickoff that his grandmother was in intensive care in Los Angeles following a car accident.
 The Cougars closed to within 38-36 with 5:12 remaining but a key BYU sack of Clete Casper on WSU's last possession helped seal the deal for BYU.

-Bledsoe, 1992 Copper Bowl
+QB: Drew Bledsoe, 1992 Copper Bowl

-No. 1 NFL draft pick carved up the Utah secondary with 30 completions in 46 attempts for a record 476 yards.
+The future No. 1 NFL draft pick carved up the Utah secondary with 30 completions in 46 attempts for a record 476 yards.

 RB: Jonathan Smith, 2003 Holiday Bowl (2003 Rose Bowl)